cbirdlab/radBARCODER/README.md

-# radBARCODER - A wrapper script to assemble, align, and filter plastid genomes from binary alignment maps
+# radBARCODER: A wrapper script to assemble, align, and filter plastid genomes from nucleotide data in binary alignment maps

 * `radBARCODER bam2GENO`: extract plastid genome seqeunce from binary alignment maps